 The best zip lining in the Arenal area.
 There are MANY tour operators that offer zip lining, so it can be difficult to know which one to choose.
 Luckily I did plenty of research to take the guesswork out for you.
 Why is Arenal Mundo Aventura the best?
 For one, it is the only zip line that goes over the La Fortuna waterfall.
 It also has the longest zip line in the area, and 2nd longest in all of Costa Rica.
 There are two options for zip lining tours at this park.
-You can ether choose a 3 hour tour which includes 12 zip lines (~$60.00 USD) or the “AMA Extreme” 2 hour tour which includes 7 zip lines (~$50.00 USD).
-I chose the 2 hour tour because you still get to ride their longest zip line and over the waterfall.
-I was glad that I did because upon arriving, I learned that the 2 hour tour is called “extreme” because you skip the first 4 “practice” zip lines.
+You can either choose a 3-hour tour which includes 12 zip lines (~$60.00 USD) or the “AMA Extreme” 2-hour tour which includes 7 zip lines (~$50.00 USD).
+I chose the 2-hour tour because you still get to ride their longest zip line and over the waterfall.
+I was glad that I did because upon arriving, I learned that the 2-hour tour is called “extreme” because you skip the first 4 “practice” zip lines.

 Mistico Arenal Hanging Bridges Park